How years of online misinformation erupted into real-world insurrection

 On Wednesday, a riotous crowd of Donald Trump’s supporters marched on the U.S. Capitol at the president’s urging.
 They fought with police, broke windows and doors, and snaked their way down the historic hallways inside.
 They made their way to the floor of the evacuated Senate chamber.
 One stood behind the dais, his right fist lifted in the air, and yelled, “Trump won that election!”

-The unprecedented moment occurred just as Georgia’s runoff elections for the U.S. Senate appeared to be going to the two Democratic candidates.
-It disrupted the electoral vote counting to secure Joe Biden’s status as the next president.
+The unprecedented moment disrupted the electoral vote counting to secure Joe Biden’s status as the next president.
+Even as the Capitol Police struggled to secure the safety of members of Congress, Democrats secured a second win in the Georgia runoffs that will give the party control over the U.S. Senate.
 How did we get here?

 For months before Election Day, the president had been repeating that the national election would be rigged, despite all evidence to the contrary.
-But the insurrection in Washington had been building long before this election cycle.
-Certainly, Trump has been undermining the efficacy of American democracy with an unyielding barrage of misdirection since before he was elected in 2016.
-In his first 100 days in office, he made 492 false or misleading claims, according to The Washington Post’s tally.
+But the insurrection in Washington has been building long before this election cycle.
+Trump has been undermining the efficacy of American democracy with an unyielding barrage of misdirection since before he was elected in 2016.
+In his first 100 days in office alone, he made 492 false or misleading claims, according to The Washington Post’s tally.
 By the final weeks of his 2020 re-election campaign, he was on track for 25,000.

 Despite the many fact-checking outlets and news organization efforts devoted to correcting Trump’s errors, he is un-fact-checkable.
 His constant stream of half truths and outright lies have fostered an environment where millions of people cannot discern between fact and fiction.